Share this job

 - Remove litter from campus including leaves, branches, and trash.
 Clean and flush storm drains as needed.

 High school or G.E.D. and one (1) year of general landscape maintenance experience; or any combination of experience and education to perform the duties of the job.
 Working knowledge of typical northwest plant material.
-Pre-employment physical and valid driver's license is required.
-Candidate must have a Oregon Chemical Applicators License or be able to get one within 6-months of hire date.
-Pre-employment physical required.
+Valid driver's license is required.
+Candidate must have an Oregon Chemical Applicators License or be able to get one within 6-months of hire date.
 Course work in horticulture or landscape maintenance preferred.

 Work is performed both indoors and outside with exposure to weather conditions.
 Physical effort is required to lift heavy objects up to 50 lbs.

 Click below to apply.
 You will be directed to Interfolio to create a free account and begin your application.
 A resume and cover letter are required.
 You can submit these documents in any format, but pdf works best.
 In your cover letter please address the following: